acastil7IT/aws-cloudwatch-jira-incident-automation/README.md

 ---

 ## Jira Configuration
-- Project name: **Cloud Operations**
+- Project name: Cloud Operations
-- Board type: **Kanban**
+- Board type: Kanban

 Workflow states:
 - To Do
 - In Progress
 - Done

-Each incident includes a summary, priority, labels, and a description indicating that the ticket was created automatically from an AWS alert.
+Each incident includes a summary, labels, and a description showing that the ticket was created automatically from an AWS alert.

 ---